vikramdse/ollama-deepseek-r1-chat-with-pdf-RAG/README.md

 - Python 3.x
 - Streamlit
 - LangChain
-- FAISS for vector storage
+- FAISS for vector storage (in-memory)
 - Ollama for embeddings and LLM
 - PDFPlumber for PDF processing